 Attorneys frequently tell you to “say nothing” when you’re dealing with allegations of this type—and I understand why that is from a legal standpoint—but in this instance I feel I have to respond, given my ongoing commitment to transparency and forthrightness.
 I support the City hiring an independent, outside investigator to fully investigate what’s been alleged—and of course, I will cooperate fully.
 In addition, I am confident the City will prepare a rigorous defense of the civil claims that have been made.

 If the goal of the plaintiff and his attorney is to embarrass, intimidate, or otherwise bully me for doing my job when it comes to addressing misconduct within my department, I can assure you it’s not going to happen.
 We have made, and continue to make, tremendous strides towards having a police department in Richmond that is highly professional, accountable, and responsive to the community.
 I plan to continue to hold RPD employees, as I hold myself, responsible to the high standards we have for conduct both on and off duty.
 My personnel and I are focused on making Richmond as safe and livable a community as possible.
 We are not going to be distracted or deterred from that goal by frivolous lawsuits.

-This news website is brought to you by Chevron Richmond.
-We aim to provide Richmond residents with important information about what's going on in the community, and to provide a voice for Chevron Richmond on civic issues.
+The Richmond Standard is funded by the Chevron Products Company.
+We aim to provide Richmond residents with important information about what's going on at the Richmond Refinery and in the community, and to provide a voice for Chevron Products Company on civic issues.